Refinitiv/Real-Time-SDK/README.md

 - [C++/C](https://developers.refinitiv.com/elektron/elektron-sdk-cc/docs)
 - [Java](https://developers.refinitiv.com/elektron/elektron-sdk-java/docs)

+Please note that HTML documentation is also available within each package that is available for download in Developer Portal.
+However, we recommend using these docs from above mentioned Developer Portal links.
+If viewing docs in a package locally, please use Internet Explorer or modify security settings with Chrome, Firefox, etc. to do so.

 # Developing
 If you discover any issues with this project, please feel free to create an Issue.